The Best Places to Visit in Vietnam Complete Guide

-Mũi Né is a popular beach town, well-known for its quaint fishing village and excellent adventure sports.
-Although Mũi Né might seem unassuming to most travelers to Vietnam, this weird town (which is basically just a 4km strip along the coast of Southeast Vietnam) is packed with golden sand beaches and a haven for adrenaline junkies.
+Mũi Né is a famous beach town, well-known for its quaint fishing village and excellent adventure sports.
+Although Mũi Né might seem unassuming to most travelers to Vietnam, this weird town (which is just a 4km strip along the coast of Southeast Vietnam) is packed with golden sand beaches and a haven for adrenaline junkies.

 Mũi Né might not be on every traveler’s destination hit-list when planning their Vietnam itinerary, but it’s a good pitstop on your travels to or from Ho Chi Minh City.
-Dirt cheap sleeper buses run daily between HCMC and Phan Thiet, whilst shared shuttle services between HCMC and Mũi Né are also on offer for a few bucks more.
+Dirt cheap sleeper buses run daily between HCMC and Phan Thiet, while shared shuttle services between HCMC and Mũi Né are also on offer for a few bucks more.
 The journey takes less than 5 hours.

 Recommended by Mary | Move to Vietnam